Investigators drain pool at Quinton Simon’s home as search for missing toddler continues - NewsBreak

 “We have to protect the integrity of the investigation and that’s first and foremost,” said Chatham County Police Chief Jeff Hadley.

 WSAV uncovered an exclusive new detail showing that Simon’s grandmother, Billie Jo Howell, did in fact have legal custody of Quinton and his older brother.
-WSAV learned that Quinton’s mom was ordered to pay child support for the two boys.Pennsylvania human remains identified as missing teen from 1960s cold case
+WSAV learned that Quinton’s mom was ordered to pay child support for the two boys.ONLY ON 3: Exclusive interview with missing toddler’s babysitter

 Court documents show Leilani Simon had been to court and knew she would be ordered to pay.
 The judge’s ruling was signed exactly one week before Quinton disappeared and filed the morning of his disappearance.